What to do in Baños de Agua Santa, Ecuador

 How to get to Baños

-From the city of Cuenca
+From Cuenca

 Passing through Ambato (the option I took)